-The North Cape in Norway in northern Scandinavia's most popular travel destination—and for good reason.
-The North Cape is a monumental natural experience, along with breathtaking views, unusual climatic conditions, the dramatic cliff itself and the fact that you can stand at Europe's northern end.
+The North Cape in Norway is northern Scandinavia's most popular travel destination—and for good reason.
+The North Cape is a monumental natural experience.
+Along with breathtaking views and unusual climatic conditions, the dramatic cliff allows you to stand at Europe's northern end.

 From Oslo, Norway, travelers have several options to get to the North Cape: